privateai/pai-pre-commit-hook/README.md

 6. Create a .env file and add your API_KEY like so:\
     API_KEY=`<put your API KEY here>`
 7. Replace 'ENV_FILE_PATH' with the path to your .env file.
-8. If you wish to add the optional argument --enabled-entities replace 'ENABLED_ENTITIES' with the entities you wish to mark as PII, separated with a space.
+8. If you wish to add the optional argument --enabled-entities replace 'ENTITY-1', 'ENTITY-2' with the entities you wish to mark as PII
     (Recommended to add this argument currently)\
-    e.g PASSWORD ORGANIZATION.\
-   If you choose to keep this blank, all entities will be enabled by default.
+    You may add any entities from the following list: https://docs.private-ai.com/entities/ If you choose to keep this blank, all entities will be enabled by default.
 9. The pre-commit hook will skip the check for blocks that start with "PII_CHECK: OFF" and end with "PII_CHECK: ON"